-So, in my judgment, business leadership and management teams that have achieved IA operational familiarity in advance of a transaction overture, i.e., they recognize the presence, contributory role, value, and competitive advantages produced by IA’s, will clearly have a strategic (lucrative, competitive) advantage.
-This is particularly apropos as growing percentages of industry, trade, and commerce, globally, originate from IA intensive and dependent businesses.
+So, in my judgment, business leadership and management teams that have achieved operational familiarity…with intangible asset in advance of any transaction overture, i.e., they recognize the presence, contributory role, value, revenues, and competitive advantages produced by effectively developed and integrated intangible assets will, very likely, commence with a strategic advantage.
+This is particularly apropos as growing percentages of industry, trade, and commerce, globally, originate from intangible asset intensive and dependent businesses.

-With respectful confidence, the clarity, differentiation, performance measuring, and valuing of IA’s advocated here and recognized as (transaction) negotiation requisites, will sure to lead to more lucrative, competitive, and sustainable (project, transaction) outcomes, whenever, however, or wherever IA’s, are in play.
+With respectful confidence…the clarity, the capability to differentiate, measure – monitor asset performance, and assess value of intangible assets as advocated here and recognized as (transaction) negotiation requisites, will surely lead to more lucrative, competitive, and sustainable (project, transaction) outcomes, whenever, however, or wherever intangible assets are in play.

 Prudent objectives for business leadership and transaction negotiation management teams are to…

-their firm, but equally important, the firm(s) in which interest is being
+- cquire sufficient operational familiarity with key intangible assets of not just their company, but equally important, the business in which interest is being exhibited.

-On the other hand, correctly identifying IA’s in play, whether it is for strategic-tactical planning, decision making, and/or negotiations are not responsibilities relevant only to Fortune-ranked firms.
-Instead, IA’s play clear and important roles in small and medium-sized companies, businesses, and start-ups!
+Correctly identifying the intangible asset in play…whether it is for strategic-tactical planning, decision making, and/or negotiating a transaction, are not responsibilities relevant only to Fortune-ranked firms.